Happy Reading✨

 "Then I am ready."

-“Please let me do this with my head held high.
-Not because I’m helpless — but because I choose to protect what matters to me the most.
-My family.”
+"Please let me do this with my head held high because I choose to protect what matters to me the most.
+My family."

 For a moment, no one spoke.